s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

   * Simple

 * Cons
-  * the root user usually dont have convenient dev tools in it's environment (and must do not)
+  * The root user usually dont have convenient dev tools in it's environment (and must do not)

 ### Have a copy of the repository in a home of user